-The HWBB will support the development of appropriate IT solutions.
 The right IT improves communication and information sharing across all health and care organisations.
-Similarly, IT solutions such as assistive technology tools can empower individuals to remain independent and receive care and support when they need it, where they need it.
+Assistive technology tools can empower individuals to remain independent and receive care and support when they need it, where they need it.
 Integrated care records, remote consultations, along with other web based tools are solutions that have the potential to underpin and provide much better access to services for Shropshire people.